Expensify/App/contributingGuides/BUGZERO_CHECKLIST.md

 Where bug was reported:
   - [ ] 2a.
 Reported on production
   - [ ] 2b.
 Reported on staging (deploy blocker)
+  - [ ] 2d.
+Reported on both staging and production
   - [ ] 2c.
 Reported on a PR
   - [ ] 2z.
 Other: